Networker246/Lita-Capstone/README.md

-The analysis will involve deep exploration of the data to evaluate keys questions that are useful for effective decision-making, these includes: retrieve the total sales for each product category. o finding the number of sales transactions in each region. o finding the highest-selling product by total sales value. o calculating total revenue per product. o summarizing monthly sales totals for the current year. o finding the top 5 customers by total purchase amount. o calculating the percentage of total sales contributed by each region. o identifying products with no sales in the last quarter.
+The analysis will involve deep exploration of the data to evaluate keys questions that are useful for effective decision-making, these includes: retrieve the total sales for each product category.

+  1. Finding the number of sales transactions in each region.
+  2. Finding the highest-selling product by total sales value.
+  3. Calculating total revenue per product.
+  4. Summarizing monthly sales totals for the current year.
+  5. Finding the top 5 customers by total purchase amount.
+  6. Calculating the percentage of total sales contributed by each region.
+  7. Identifying products with no sales in the last quarter.

 ### SQL
 ```